seed-run/homepage/_posts/2020-01-06-new-and-improved-serverless-logs.md

 4. Viewing logs live is completely free.

 5. However, AWS will charge you based on the amount of logs that are queried.
-When you filter your logs you are charged $0.005 per GB of log data scanned.
+When you filter your logs you are charged $0.005 per GB of log data scanned (depending on your region).
 So if you are querying large production apps, it's important to be aware that there is a cost.
+Make sure to check for [CloudWatch Analyze (Logs Insights queries) pricing](https://aws.amazon.com/cloudwatch/pricing/) for your region.

 6. If you are viewing logs for high traffic Lambdas and API endpoints, it might skip some requests as it can be hard to keep up with the live updates.